Al-Muntasir: Death

 Al-Muntasir's reign lasted less than half a year; it ended with his death from unknown causes on Sunday, 7 June 862, at the age of 24 years (solar).
 There are various accounts of the illness that led to his death, including that he was bled with a poisoned lancet.
-Al-Tabari (p.
-222-3) states that al-Muntasir is the first Abbasid whose tomb is known, that it was made public by his mother, a Greek slave girl, and that earlier caliphs desired their tombs to be kept secret for fear of desecration.
-Joel L. Kraemer in his translation of al-Tabari notes on page 223:
+According to al-Tabari, al-Muntaṣir was the first Abbasid caliph whose tomb became publicly known, attributing this to his mother, a Greek concubine, and that the earlier caliphs preferred secrecy regarding their tombs out of fear of desecration.

-"'Ayni comments, citing al-Sibt (b. al-Jawzi), that Tabari's statement here is surprising since the tombs of the Abbasid caliphs are in fact known, e.g., the tomb of al-Saffah is in Anbar beneath the minbar; and those of al-Mahdi in Masabadhan, Harun in Tus, al-Ma'mun in Tarsis, and al-Mu'tasim, al-Wathiq and al-Mu'tawakkil in Samarra."
+However, Joel L. Kraemer notes, citing Ayni (via al-Sibt ibn al-Jawzi), that this statement is surprising, since the tombs of several earlier Abbasid caliphs were in fact known, including al-Saffāḥ at Anbār, al-Mahdī at Masabadhān, Hārūn al-Rashīd at Ṭūs, al-Maʾmūn at Ṭarsūs, and al-Muʿtaṣim, al-Wāthiq, and al-Mutawakkil at Samarra.

 Succession

 His father, caliph al-Mutawakkil (r.
 847–861) had created a plan of succession that would allow his sons to inherit the caliphate after his death; he would be succeeded first by his eldest son, al-Muntasir, then by al-Mu'tazz and third by al-Mu'ayyad.
 During al-Muntasir's short reign (r.
 861–862), the Turks convinced him into removing al-Mu'tazz and al-Mu'ayyad from the succession.
 When al-Muntasir died, the Turkic officers gathered together and decided to install the dead caliph's cousin Ahmad al-Musta'in on the throne.

+Following al-Muntasir's death, Utamish and the officers Bugha al-Kabir and Bugha al-Sharabi met to select a new caliph, eventually deciding on al-Musta'in, a cousin of al-Muntasir.
+Utamish seems to have held a strong influence on al-Musta'in and became one of the most powerful individuals in the new administration; he was appointed as vizier and given control over the treasury, and additionally received the governorships of Egypt and the Maghrib.

+The new caliph was almost immediately faced with a large riot in Samarra in support of the disenfranchised al-Mu'tazz; the rioters were put down by the military but casualties on both sides were heavy.
+Al-Musta'in, worried that al-Mu'tazz or al-Mu'ayyad could press their claims to the caliphate, first attempted to buy them off and then threw them in prison.